Contact us

 African children

-African children Many of the orphan children live with either their helpless sisters, aunt, granny etc so if we can empowering these women who are taking care of them then we can achieve our goal.
+Many of the local children live with either their helpless sisters, aunt, granny etc so if we can empowering these women who are taking care of them then we can achieve our goal.
 We have found that a widow woman who remains at home to care for the children, she is helpless and the children are hopeless.
 We must first address the home situation and then the education of her children.

 If the UCT can first deal with the empowerment of these women who are taking care of them then this will bring a lot of change and development.
 In this case the sponsored child will study without thinking where will his/her next food going to come, in other words you have created a very good environment for this child to study".

-To God be the glory.
+T o God be the glory.

 Stella you have every reason to smile because God is smiling down on us.